-Please read this owner's manual thoroughly before your first flight with the UP K2 so that you are fully acquainted with your new glider.
-This manual gives you information on the entire specific and general flying characteristics of the UP K2, but it does not replace attending a paragliding school.
+Please read this owner's manual thoroughly before your first flight with the UP K22 so that you are fully acquainted with your new glider.
+This manual gives you information on the entire specific and general flying characteristics of the UP K22, but it does not replace attending a paragliding school.
 It is important to note the following points:

-- At the time of delivery, this paraglider conforms the testing criteria of the "Luftfahrt-Bundesamts LTF 35/03 (LTF - Luftfahrt-Tauglichkeits-Forderungen, or "Flying craft Airworthiness Standard"") and/or the testing criteria for the EN 926-2.
+- At the time of delivery, this paraglider conforms to all requirements set by the LTF (LTF - "Luftfahrt-Tauglichkeits-Forderungen", or "Flying craft Airworthiness Standard") and/or the testing criteria for the EN 926-2.
 Read more about the testing regime in the technical data. - This paraglider has been tested according to the German Air Sport rules.
 It is identical to the tested reference sample stored at the testing facility. - Any changes being made outside the permitted range of adjustment invalidate any and all claims under the warranty

-- Using this paraglider is exclusively at the risk of the user; the manufacturer or distributor assumes no responsibility for accidents occurring while using it. - It is assumed that the pilot is in possession of the necessary qualifications and provisions of any relevant laws are observed - When reselling the wing please make sure you also give this manual to the new owner.
+- Using this paraglider is exclusively at the risk of the user; the manufacturer or distributor assumes no responsibility for accidents occurring while using it. - It is assumed that the pilot is in possession of the necessary qualifications and provisions and that any relevant laws are observed. - When reselling the wing please make sure you also give this manual to the new owner.
 The manual is an integrated part of the paraglider and is required for the wing to keep its certification.